fp7-netide/Engine/core/Readme.md

 It has a dependency on the core.api bundle and embeds JDOM2.

-### Module core.shimconnectivity
+### Module core.connectivity
-This bundle implements the services necessary to establish a connection with the shim.
-Currently, it implements a ZeroMQ-based connector inside the core.shimconnectivity package.
+This bundle implements the services necessary to establish a connection with the shim and backends.
+Currently, it implements a ZeroMQ-based connector inside the core.connectivity package.
 It has a dependency on the core.api bundle and embeds JeroMQ.

 ### Module core.management
 This bundle implements the management interface for the core using ZeroMQ transport and a yet-to-be-determined protocol.
 It allows to set and query configuration data.
 Internally, it uses Blueprint configuration to dynamically adapt the running core.
-It has a dependency on the core.api and org.apache.karaf.config.core bundles and embeds JeroMQ.
+It has a dependency on the core.api and org.apache.karaf.config.core bundles and embeds JeroMQ and org.json.

 ## Used frameworks and technologies
 - Java NetIP library (see [lib](../lib) folder)